trove-app/trove/tasks/tasks-prd-design-system.md

   - [ ] 8.6 Responsive design validation

 - [ ] 9.0 Documentation
-  - [ ] 9.1 Create Tailwind usage guidelines
+  - [ ] 9.1 Create Tailwind v4 usage guidelines
-  - [ ] 9.2 Document theme customization
+  - [ ] 9.2 Document theme customization using @theme directive
   - [ ] 9.3 Add component prop documentation
   - [ ] 9.4 Create example implementations
-  - [ ] 9.5 Document dark mode usage
+  - [ ] 9.5 Document dark mode usage with @media queries
   - [ ] 9.6 Add contribution guidelines

-I have generated the high-level tasks based on the PRD, now including migration steps.
-Ready to generate the sub-tasks?
-Respond with 'Go' to proceed.
+Ready to start with the first incomplete task: **1.9 Document theme customization approach**.
+This will ensure we have a clear understanding of how to customize the theme and maintain consistency with the Trove style guide.